Let me guess…

 Rule #1: Start From Scratch

-When you want to rebuild your wardrobe, you have to start from the beginning.
+When you want to start dressing with style, you have to start from the beginning.

-Don’t worry though.
-You’ll get new favorites.
+Don’t worry though; you’ll get new favorites.

 Rule #2: Forget Everything You Think You Know